Can cats drink milk?

-The answer isn’t a straightforward yes or no. When a kitten weans, most will become intolerant to lactose, which are the natural sugars in the milk.
+Once a kitten weans, most will become intolerant to lactose, which is the natural sugar in the milk.
 Infants (of all mammal species) produce an enzyme in their small intestine called lactase.
 This enzyme breaks down lactose in the milk and converts it into glucose and galactose, to produce energy.
 As cats grow older and wean, the body greatly decreases or completely shuts down lactase production, after all, most mammals stop drinking milk once they have weaned, so it is no longer necessary for the body to produce lactase.

 This inability to break down lactose is known as lactose intolerance or lactose maldigestion.